chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Jonathan Taylor: 36.1% of total points for Isaac
+- Bryce Young: 31.7% of total points for Hank
-- Jahmyr Gibbs: 29.7% of total points for Chad
+- Josh Allen: 27.9% of total points for Adam
-- De’Von Achane: 24.2% of total points for Hank
+- Bijan Robinson: 27.5% of total points for Andrew
-- Caleb Williams: 23.7% of total points for David
+- Trey McBride: 24.8% of total points for Eric
-- Matthew Stafford: 22.2% of total points for Matthew
+- Tetairoa McMillan: 23.7% of total points for Matthew

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 22.78% of total points for Isaac
+- Jonathan Taylor: 21.57% of total points for Isaac
-- Christian McCaffrey: 18.82% of total points for David
+- Christian McCaffrey: 19.29% of total points for David
-- De’Von Achane: 16.59% of total points for Hank
+- Josh Allen: 17.62% of total points for Adam
-- Drake Maye: 16.43% of total points for Andrew
+- De’Von Achane: 16.97% of total points for Hank
-- Josh Allen: 16.32% of total points for Adam
+- Drake Maye: 16.07% of total points for Andrew

 ------------------------------------------------------------------------